mhekkel/mrs/00-readme.txt

 to build it.
 The Linux version comes with an init.d script.
 For windows, I still have to implement the code to run MRS as a service.

+See the changelog file for an overview of what has changed since version 5.

 Building MRS